-Who was the most important person in your life ten years ago?
+Under what circumstances would you stiff a service worker who expects a tip?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20...

 Posted by